TimboKZ/react-context-menu-wrapper/README.md

 * Supports global and component-local context menus.
 * Supports long-press for mobile devices.
 * Lets you trigger context menus programmatically.
+* Lets you define context menu precedence.
 * Correctly displays context menus on nested components.
+* Correctly displays context menus near the borders of the window.
 * **Does not provide out-of-the-box styling.**

 > Please [create an issue](https://github.com/v1ndic4te/react-context-menu-wrapper/issues/new) if you find a bug or